ibm-cloud-docs/EventStreams/schema_registry.md

 ### Creating a per-schema rule
 {: #schema_rule}

-Rules can be applied to a specific schema, overriding any global rules that were set, by making a POST request to the /artifacts/{schema-id}/rules endpoint, (where {schema-id} is the ID of the schema), with the type and value of the new rule contained in the body of the request, (currently the only supported type is COMPATIBILITY).
+Rules can be applied to a specific schema, overriding any global rules that were set, by making a POST request to the `/artifacts/{schema-id}/rules` endpoint (where {schema-id} is the ID of the schema), with the type and value of the new rule that is contained in the body of the request (currently the only supported type is COMPATIBILITY).
 If successful, an empty response and a status code of 204 (no content) are returned.

 Example curl request: